Printing

 Printing market

-Printing companies can be categorized based on the type of customers they serve, the types of jobs they print and the equipment they use.
-The printing market is often split into 4 segments:
+Printing companies can be categorized based on the type of customers they serve, the types of jobs they print, and the equipment they use.
+The printing market can be split into segments:

-• Commercial printing – Commercial printers typically print a wide range of products, from stationery to brochures and magazines.
-Some companiesdo focus of specific markets, such as quick printers, forms printers, wide format printers, direct mail printers and companies doing security printing.
+- Commercial printing – Commercial printers typically print a wide range of products, from stationery to brochures, catalogs, and magazines.
+Some companies focus on specific markets, such as quick printers, forms printers, wide format printers, direct mail printers, and companies doing security printing.
+Web-to-print printers are companies whose entire print volume is generated by selling print products online.
+In-plants are printing facilities that are part of a company or institution and only produce print for their own employer.

-• Publication printing – Newspaper printers, book printers, magazine printers or directory printers target the high volume work in a specific market.
+- Publication printing – Newspaper printers, book printers, magazine printers, and directory printers target the high volume work in a specific market.
+Many of these companies are both publisher and printer.

 Printing processes